druvus/SourceID-NMF/README.md

 | D19 | Tubes | Source |
 | D20 | fecal | Sink |

-The output to SourceID-NMF is composed of one txt files:
+### Output Data Format

 `-o | --output`

-The count table contains all the estimated proportions (K by S). where K is the number sinks and S is the number of sources (including an unknown source).
+The output table contains all the estimated proportions (K by S+1), where K is the number of sinks and S is the number of sources (including an unknown source).
 The specific value in this table represents the contribution of each source to each sink.
 The sum of the proportions in each row is 1.

 The specific output table case is shown below: